cnick1/PPR/README.md

 ```

 `ppr` uses a structured linear solver when computing the higher-order coefficients.
-Either download the `tensor_recursive` package from https://www.epfl.ch/labs/anchp/index-html/software/misc/ to use the more efficient solver, or change the solver from `solver = 'chen-kressner'` to `solver = 'bartels-stewart'` in `KroneckerSumSolver.m` in the `KroneckerTools` repository.
+Either download the `tensor_recursive` package from https://www.epfl.ch/labs/anchp/index-html/software/misc/ to use the more efficient solver developed in [9], or change the solver from `solver = 'chen-kressner'` to `solver = 'bartels-stewart'` in `KroneckerSumSolver.m` in the `KroneckerTools` repository to use the built-in solver developed in [4].

+For large-scale models, we recommend to install the M-M.E.S.S. package from https://github.com/mpimd-csc/mmess to be able to call the LR-ADI Riccati solver developed in [10].

 ## References
 [1] N. A. Corbin and B. Kramer, “Computing solutions to the polynomial-polynomial regulator problem,” in 2024 IEEE 63rd Conference on Decision and Control (CDC), IEEE, Dec.
 2024, pp. 2689–2696. doi: 10.1109/cdc56724.2024.10885897.

+[2] N. A. Corbin and B. Kramer, “Nonlinear feedback control in high dimensions using the polynomial-polynomial regulator,” in preparation.

-[2] J. Borggaard and L. Zietsman, “The quadratic-quadratic regulator problem: approximating feedback controls for quadratic-in-state nonlinear systems,” in 2020 American Control Conference (ACC), Jul.
+[3] J. Borggaard and L. Zietsman, “The quadratic-quadratic regulator problem: approximating feedback controls for quadratic-in-state nonlinear systems,” in 2020 American Control Conference (ACC), Jul.
 2020, pp. 818–823. doi: 10.23919/ACC45564.2020.9147286

-[3] J. Borggaard and L. Zietsman, “On approximating polynomial-quadratic regulator problems,” IFAC-PapersOnLine, vol. 54, no. 9, pp. 329–334, 2021, doi: 10.1016/j.ifacol.2021.06.090
+[4] J. Borggaard and L. Zietsman, “On approximating polynomial-quadratic regulator problems,” IFAC-PapersOnLine, vol. 54, no. 9, pp. 329–334, 2021, doi: 10.1016/j.ifacol.2021.06.090

-[4] M. Chen and D. Kressner, “Recursive blocked algorithms for linear systems with Kronecker product structure,” Numerical Algorithms, vol. 84, no. 3, pp. 1199–1216, Sep.
-2019, doi: 10.1007/s11075-019-00797-5.

 [5] https://www.mathworks.com/help/control/ref/lti.lqr.html